c3n21/microtube/README.md

 # TODO
 - better Readme
-- figure out how to properly type $page.props.auth.user
+- sanitize filename and title

 # How to run dev environment
 ## Development environment